Navigation

 Methods

-Phased array HF-radar, such as the commercially available WERA, uses a 4 antenna transmit array and a 12-16 antenna receive array positioned at close intervals along the beach, to record the backscattered radio wave signals.
+Phased array HF-radar, such as the commercially available WERA, uses a 1 to 4 antenna transmit array and a 12-16 antenna receive array positioned at close intervals along the beach, to record the backscattered radio wave signals.
 By virtue of the increased number of antennas, it can operate both in a via direction finding and directional beam forming mode.

 Redington Shore (RdSr) Site CODAR Notes: The Long Range CODAR site is located at 18200 Gulf Boulevard, Redington Shores, Florida (27° 49.937' N, 82° 50.032' W) within the Pinellas County, Florida Redington Shores Beach Access Park.
 Offshore sea surface current speed and direction radial data is provided hourly via a dedicated cellular modem to USF/CMS.
 This site became operational on 9/24/03.